bedrocklinux/bedrocklinux-website/markdown/introduction.md

 make it a simple one. `bru` can be used to update all of the clients in a single command.
 Note that eventually this will likely be replaced by a more comprehensive package manager manager (not a typo) command.

+### {id="brs"} brs ("BedRock Setup")

+`brs` will set up the `share` items from `brclients.conf` in the client(s) provided as (an) argument(s).
+In Bedrock Linux 1.0alpha3, this is automatically used at boot and rarely needs to be run by the user.
+The exception is if a new client is added or a share mount point accidentally removed, in which case the user can simply call `brs ~(clientname~)`.
+Unlike prior versions, this will not check if a client has already been set up - do not run in a client which has already been set up.

 ### {id="brsh"} brsh ("BedRock SHell")